luke-park/SecureCompatibleEncryptionExamples/README.md

 # Secure Compatible Encryption Examples
 This repository was created to address the ever-growing number of poor encryption code examples that float about the internet.
-I intend on expanding this repository over time to include examples in more languages.
+This repository will expand over time to include examples in more languages.

 The code provided in these examples is intended to be secure by industry standards as of *1st January 2018*.
 Reviewing of these examples is encouraged,